Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </ul>
 <!-- END: unordered-list -->

-Which style you use is mainly a matter of taste; there’s no proof that one style is clearly better than the others.
+Which style you use is mainly a matter of taste; there's no proof that one style is clearly better than the others.
 In any event, choosing the right style is less important than applying it consistently.

 </div>
 <!-- END: div -->